unxversal/unxversal-core/sui/unxv_options/README.md

 ### 1. **Registry**
 - Create the central `OptionsRegistry` object using the provided entry function.
+- **Register Pyth price feed IDs for each supported asset** using the `add_underlying_asset` entry function.
+This ensures the contract can validate all incoming price feeds at runtime.

 ### 2. **Pools**
 - For each trading pair (e.g., BTC/USDC), create a DeepBook `Pool` using `create_permissionless_pool` or the appropriate entry function.